fortunewalla/getdataproject/README.md

 `test/subject_test.txt` The subject IDs in the order in which each activity was performed

-**Part 3: Combine Train & Test Data Sets.
-TRAIN_SET & TEST_SET**
+**Part 3: Combine Train & Test Data Sets.**
 Since they contain the same columns, we combine them by joining  the rows.

 1. Using dimension information, we combine the test set & the training set by binding the rows.
 Also the features names are assigned column names of the combined set.

-2. We combine the subject IDs of each observation in both the sets.
+2. We combine the subject IDs of all observations in both the sets.

-3. We also combine the activity IDs of each observation in both the sets.
+3. We also combine the activity IDs of all observations in both the sets.

 **Part 4: Using descriptive activity to name the activities in the data set.**
-Here we use the description given by the plyr join() prserves order.
+Here we use the description given by the **plyr** `join()` preserves order.

 We create a column which describes the activity being performed corresponding to the activity ID.
 This helps as we know the activity instead of just the activity ID.